zedtran/PrinciplesOfProgrammingLangs/README.md

 # PrinciplesOfProgrammingLangs
-This repo contains projects from my PPL course and demonstrates my experience with languages including Racket, Ada, Ruby, and Prolog
+This repo contains projects from my PPL course and demonstrates my experience with languages including Scheme, Ada, Ruby, and Prolog